tytydraco/yessleep/out/Does_anyone_know_this_song_No_one_remembers_it_but_it_wont_go_away_Part_1.md

 “Right…” Bree said as if she were asking herself for permission to continue.
 “But I’ll do the walkthrough of the venue on Thursday.”

 Bree haltingly continued to the financial section of her report, and I remembered.
-The song is called “Put on a Smiling Face,” and it is from *Sunnyside Square*.
+She used to sing the song to me before bed.
+It is called “Put on a Smiling Face,” and it is from *Sunnyside Square*.
 I think it was my favorite show as a kid.

-But, after I heard the song in my office and then in Bree’s, I texted a few friends about it.
+I couldn't ask Bree about it.
+Not with the way she looked at me.
+But, after I left her office, I texted a few friends.
 No one remembers it.
 Does anyone here?
-It aired in Mason County in the 90s, and that was the theme song.
+The show aired in Mason County in the 90s, and the lullaby was its theme song.
 I don’t remember anything else right now.

-Writing this, I hear the music starting up from the apartment behind me.
+Writing this, I hear the melody starting up from the apartment behind me.
 I live at the end of the hall.